2008 Nevada Republican presidential caucuses: Campaign

 Mike Huckabee (16 percent), Mitt Romney (15 percent), Fred Thompson (11 percent) and Ron Paul (6 percent).

 On January 17, Ron Paul's Nevada campaign representatives warned state GOP officials that thousands of caucus goers had been given incorrect information on where to go to caucus.
 Party officials addressed the problem with a message on the Nevada GOP website that morning, two days before the caucus.

 Results

 Romney's win in Nevada extended the lead that he then held in total delegates.
 After coming last in this caucus, Duncan Hunter withdrew his bid for the nomination.

 Although delegates were not pledged to candidates until the state convention, the news media allocated delegates proportionally for reporting purposes.

+Delegate selection to the national convention did not proceed as planned.
+By April 26, Romney had ended his campaign and endorsed McCain, hoping his supporters would do the same at the state convention.
+However, many delegates switched their support to Ron Paul instead.
+After Paul supporters successfully passed a rule change positioning themselves to send more Paul delegates to the national convention, the convention was recessed by its chairman, State Senator Bob Beers.
+The state convention failed to reconvene, and in July the twelve-member executive board of the Nevada Republican Party instead approved the slate of national delegates.
+All 34 voted for McCain at the national convention.